Viewing divs with “overflow:auto;” on the iPhone

 Cheers, Julian

-• avatar #6
+avatar

-Ruben said...
+#6 Ruben said...

 I think more of a concern is what happens to non iOS users.
 I get no scrollbar using the default Android browser or Opera and two fingers is not an option.

-• avatar #7
+avatar

-Ruben said...
+#7 Ruben said...

 FYI - Couple of solutions I found out there:

-chris-barr.com/.../scrolling_a_ove nontroppo.org/.../overflowbug.htm
+chris-barr.com/.../scrollingaove nontroppo.org/.../overflowbug.htm

-Leave a Response
+Leave a response

-Some MarkDown is allowed, but HTML is not.
-(Click to learn more.)
+Note: some MarkDown is allowed, but HTML is not.
+Expand to show what's available.

 • Emphasize with italics: surround word with underscores _emphasis_